-Prescribed Pediatric Extended Care Centers (PPECC)
+Prescribed Pediatric Extended Care Centers

-When prescribed by the minor's physician, minors can attend a Prescribed Pediatric Extended Care Center up to a maximum of 12 hours per day to receive medical, nursing, psychosocial, therapeutic and developmental services appropriate to the minor's medical condition and developmental status.
+When prescribed by a physician, minors can attend a PPECC up to a maximum of 12 hours per day to receive medical, nursing, psychosocial, therapeutic and developmental services appropriate to their medical condition and developmental status.

-The Texas Department of Aging and Disability Services (DADS) will begin licensing and regulating Prescribed Pediatric Extended Care Centers on Jan.
+The Texas Department of Aging and Disability Services (DADS) will begin licensing and regulating the centers on Jan.
 1, 2015.

 News & Alerts

 - DADS Proposes Amendments to Licensing Standards for PPECCs (July 13, 2016)

 - Learn to Meet the Needs of Aging Texans at 2016 Geriatric Symposium (June 2, 2016)

 - Updated Advance Directives Forms Now Available (Jan.
 15, 2016)